Abdel Moneim al-Houni: Libyan Civil War

-On 22 February 2011, Houni was among the first diplomats to defect from the Gaddafi regime to the National Transitional Council (NTC) in the First Libyan Civil War and announced his resignation as Libya's representative to the Arab League "in solidarity with the revolution of the people and in protest of Gaddafi’s actions."

-On 26 February 2011, Houni falsely claimed that the Gaddafi regime was in its final hours and controlled only Bab al-Azizia and three other military camps.
+Following the outbreak of the Libyan civil war, Houni was among the first diplomats to defect from the Gaddafi regime to the National Transitional Council (NTC) and announced his resignation as Libya's representative to the Arab League "in solidarity with the revolution of the people and in protest of Gaddafi's actions."
+Houni falsely claimed that the Gaddafi regime was in its final hours and controlled only Bab al-Azizia and three other military camps.
 The Fall of Tripoli would not occur until six months later.

-On 31 March 2011, Houni accused Moussa Koussa, who had defected from Gaddafi, of being responsible for the assassinations of many Libyan opposition figures abroad.
+Houni accused Moussa Koussa, who had defected from Gaddafi, of being responsible for the assassinations of many Libyan opposition figures abroad.
 He also claimed Koussa had been one of the pillars of the Gaddafi regime since the 1970s.

 In June 2011, Houni was named the NTC's representative to Egypt and the Arab League.
 He was involved in behind-the-scenes talks with Gaddafi's envoys to negotiate a dignified exit for Gaddafi.
 Houni and other surviving members of the historical Libyan Revolutionary Command Council were floated as potential transitional figures.

-During the Battle of Tripoli in August 2011, Houni speculated on Gaddafi's whereabouts.
+During the Battle of Tripoli, Houni speculated on Gaddafi's whereabouts.
 He stated that after losing Tripoli, Gaddafi had only three choices: his hometown Sirte, the desert Jufra District, or the oasis town of Traghan near the border with Niger.

-On 25 August 2011, the NTC was recognized by the Arab League as the legitimate government of Libya and Houni was once again allowed to serve as Libya's representative to the Arab League.
+Following the fall of the Gaddafi regime, the NTC was recognized by the Arab League as the legitimate government of Libya and Houni was once again allowed to serve as Libya's representative to the Arab League.

-2021 Libyan Presidential election

-On 22 November 2021, Houni submitted his application to run for president at the High National Elections Commission (HNEC) office in Tripoli.
-While his candidacy was initially challenged during the vetting process, it was later reinstated through the standard appeals procedure before the wider electoral process was indefinitely postponed.